oneapi-src/level-zero-spec/scripts/core/PROG.md

 - An event cannot be signaled and waited upon in the same command list or command queue.
 - An event can be appended into multiple command lists simultaneously.
 - An event can be shared across processes.
-- An event imposes an implicit execution and memory barrier; therefore should be used sparingly to avoid device underutilization.
+- An event can be an explicit execution and/or memory barrier; which should be used sparingly to avoid device underutilization.
 - There are no protections against events causing deadlocks, such as circular waits scenarios.
   + These problems are left to the application to avoid.
 - An event intended to be signaled by the host, another command queue or another device after command list submission to a command queue may prevent